gitple/gitple-bot-node/README.md

           interaction object
         ]
       },
       a: [ // interaction object
         {
           p: 'text'; // text template
           t: string; // text
-          e: string; // echo back text, echo as t text if 'e' doesn't exist, no echo back if 'e' is null
+          e: string; // echo back text, use as 't' value if 'e' doesn't exist, no echo back if 'e' is null
-          c: any; // response command value to send to the server when user selection.
+          c: any; // response command value to send to the server when user selection, use as 'e' value if 'c' doesn't exist };
-        };
         {
           p: 'image'; // image template
           u: string;  // image url
           t: string;  // title
-          e: string; // echo back text, echo as t text if 'e' doesn't exist, no echo back if 'e' is null
+          e: string;  // echo back text, use as 't' value if 'e' doesn't exist, no echo back if 'e' is null
+          c: any; // response command value to send to the server when user selection, use 'e' value if 'c' doesn't exist
           l: { // link on press
-            a: string; // url to open at new window, default: 'u'(image url) value if 'l.a' doesn't exist, not open if 'l.a' is null
+            a: string; // url to open at new window, not open if 'l.a' is null };
         };
-          c: any; // response command value to send to the server when user selection.
-        };
         {
           p: 'button'; // button template
           t: string;   // button text
-          e: string; // echo back text, echo as t text if 'e' doesn't exist, no echo back if 'e' is null
+          e: string; // echo back text, use as 't' value if 'e' doesn't exist, no echo back if 'e' is null
+          c: any; // response command value to send to the server when user selection, use as 'e' value if 'c' doesn't exist
           l: { // link on press
+            a: string; // url to open at new window
             u: string; // url to call by http get method };
-          c: any; // response command value to send to the server when user selection.
         };
         {
           p: 'list'; // selecting list template
           t: string; // title text,
-          e: string; // echo back text, echo as t text if 'e' doesn't exist, no echo back if 'e' is null
+          e: string; // echo back text, use as 't' value if 'e' doesn't exist, no echo back if 'e' is null
-          c: any; // response command value to send to the server when user selection.
+          c: any; // response command value to send to the server when user selection, use as 'e' value if 'c' doesn't exist };
-        };
         {
           p: 'form';   // selecting form template